-Training in collaboration with a Mercy Corps NGO working in the Maradi and Zinder area is estimated to have impact 500+ farmers (50:50 split of women and men\.

-One hiundred sixteen farmers were trained with Sahel Bio and HEKS.EPER, a Swiss land NGO July 8- 10, 2014.
+- 1. Training in collaboration with Mercy Corps NGO working in Maradi and Zinder area and implemented 28 FFS related cowpea production-Estimated impact of 500 or more farmers with an approximate 50:50 split of women and men. - 116 farmers were trained with Sahel Bio and HEKS.EPER a Swiss land NGO from 08-10 July 2014